 I’ve written a longer post about the key signs that your child is ready to drop the nap, but to summarise these are:

-Coping reasonable well if they have skipped the daytime nap.
+- Coping reasonably well if they have skipped the daytime nap.

 There’s no exact science but you will get a hint that something is up with them and you’ll just know that it will be time to say farewell to the daytime nap soon!